 Also, sample containers for organic compound analysis should never be rinsed with the sample, as the organic compounds from the rinse may accumulate on the container walls and compromise the test results.

 Sample containers should be filled slowly to prevent overflowing and bubble formation.
-Overflowing containers that are pre-charged with preservative can result in ineffective sample preservation and invalid results.
-If a pre-charged container overflows, it should not be used, and a sample should be collected into new pre-charged container.
+Overflowing containers, or bottles filled past the recommended volume for the container (e.g., sample bottle “fill line”), that are pre-charged with preservative can result in ineffective sample preservation and invalid results.
+If a pre-charged container overflows or the bottle is filled past the recommended volume for the container, it should not be used, and a sample should be collected into new pre-charged container.

 3.4.1 Intermediate Sampling Equipment